-Phase 1: Return on Investment of Effective Customer Complaints Management
+Phase 1 - Return on Investment of Effective Customer Complaints Management: Private Sector Organisations

 In part of Phase 1 the research team studied the complaints management processes of two private sector organisations analysing de-identified and aggregated complaints data from these groups.
 Hypothetical scenarios where then used to measure the Return on Investment (ROI) of effective customer complaints management with the help of the data provided by the organisations and estimates derived from previous research.
 The ROI calculations for the hypothetical scenarios showed that the greatest ROI occurs when there is extended benefit generated from the customer complaints management process.